Waco-area news briefs: Trash collection update; food distribution scheduled Thursday

 Central Texas Food Bank is planning a mass food distribution from 10 a.m. to noon Thursday at Waco ISD Stadium, 1401 S. New Road.

-The special food distribution is intended to get free food to help people facing increased food insecurity during the COVID-19 pandemic.
-Attendees will receive an assortment of food items which will vary, depending on available supplies.
-The event is primarily designed as a drive-thru, but no one in need of food will be turned away.
+This special distribution is intended to get free food to help people facing increased food insecurity during the COVID-19 pandemic.
+Attendees will receive an assortment of food which will vary depending on available supplies.
+The event is primarily designed as a drive-thru, but no one in need will be turned away.

-The Food Bank needs volunteers to assist with these events.
+The food bank needs volunteers for these events.
 Anyone interested in volunteering should visit centraltexasfoodbank.org and click on “Volunteer” to sign up.

-Recipients who are driving through are requested to make appropriate space in their trunk or hatch.
+Recipients who are driving through are asked to make appropriate space in their trunk or hatch.
 Those arriving via public transportation or on foot should look for the designated walk-up area.
-Recipients without vehicles should bring containers in which they can carry the food, as it will be in boxes that may be difficult to carry.
+Recipients without vehicles should bring containers to carry the food, as it will be in boxes that may be difficult to carry.

 Conserve water, report all leaks